Department of Agriculture

 - Prevented Planting Options

 - Plant the insured crop during the late planting period.
 The late planting period is generally 25 days after the final planting date but varies by crop and area.
 See your policy or talk to your crop insurance agent for more information.
-For most crops, the timely planted, production guarantee is reduced one percent per day for each day planting is delayed after the final planting date.
+For most crops, the timely planted production guarantee is reduced one percent per day for each day planting is delayed after the final planting date.
 You will not receive a prevented planting payment;

 - Leave the acreage idle and receive a full prevented planting payment;

 - Plant a cover crop during the late planting period and receive a full prevented planting payment, but for the 2019 crop year do not hay, graze or cut for silage (haylage or baleage) this cover crop before November 1, otherwise harvest it at any time.
 If you hay, graze or cut for silage (haylage or baleage) it before September 1, you will not receive a prevented planting payment for your first crop.
 If the cover crop is harvested at any time, you will not receive a prevented planting payment (Note: Cutting a cover crop for silage, haylage, and baleage will be treated the same as haying or grazing.);

 - Plant a second crop after the late planting period (if you are also prevented from planting through the late planting period).
 You can also plant after the final planting date if no late planting period is available.
 You may receive a prevented planting payment equal to 35 percent of the prevented planting guarantee.

 Good documentation is the key to receiving prevented planting payments.
 Work with your crop insurance agent to determine the documentation you need to have for your prevented planting claim.

 If you meet the double cropping requirements specified in the policy, the 65-percent payment reduction does not apply to a prevented planting payment for the first insured crop when a second crop is planted after the final planting date or, after the end of the late planting period for the first insured crop.